JATOS/JATOS_docs/versioned_docs/version-3.9.1/Group_studies/Write-Group-Studies-I-Setup.md

 ### Scenario 1: One group, assign workers manually

 If in a batch you set the _Max total worker_ to 2 and leave the other two Max parameters empty, JATOS has no other choice than to allow only 2 workers and sort them into the same group.
-If you then [create two Personal Single study links](Run-your-Study-with-Study-Links.html) (but other study link types are fine too) and send the links to your two participants, you can be sure that they will interact with each other.
-If you need more groups, just create a second batch with two other workers.
+If you then [add two Personal Single study links](Run-your-Study-with-Study-Links.html) (but other study link types are fine too) and send the links to your two participants, you can be sure that they will interact with each other.
+If you need more groups, just add a second batch with two other workers.

 ![Prisoners example](/img/prisoners_example.png)